Medicare Advantage Plans in Wyoming

 - The total number of people enrolled in Medicare Advantage plans nationwide is expected to reach 29.5 million in 2022.

-- The percentage of Medicare beneficiaries who are enrolled in Medicare Advantage nationwide is 42%.
+- The percentage of Medicare beneficiaries enrolled in Medicare Advantage nationwide is 42%.

 How much does Medicare Advantage in Wyoming cost?

 Those eligible for Medicare can find HMO plans with $0 monthly premiums.
-In some service areas in the United States, there may also be PPOs with zero premiums, although they are not common in Wyoming.
+In some service areas in the United States, PPOs may also have zero premiums, although they are not common in Wyoming.

 Medicare Advantage plans in Wyoming that have prescription drug coverage have an average monthly premium of $43.